fani-lab/Library/Connecting to the Matrix (GPU) Server/connecting_to_the_matrix_gpu_server.md

 [Download PuTTY - a free SSH and telnet client for Windows](https://putty.org/)

 1. Launch PuTTY
-2. In the Host Name box, enter the IP address and username in the format of `username@MatrixServerIPAddress` and keep port at 22 and connection type as SSH and click **Open**
+2. In the Host Name box, enter the IP address and username in the format of `username@MatrixServerIPAddress` and keep the port at 22, and the connection type as SSH and click **Open**
 > ![PuTTY Step 2](screenshots/putty-2.jpg)
 3. On the next prompt, enter the Matrix server's password and press enter